HAMAP logo

 Related rules None

-Fusion Nter: MF_01395 (accD); Cter: None
+Fusion Nter: MF_01395 (accD) Cter: None

 Comments A few Bacillota encode a fusion between accD and accA (CLOTE, EUBR3, FRAAA, FRACC, FRASN, NATTJ) as do a few Actinomycetota (SACEN, SALAI and SALTO).
 Most plants have 2 forms, the so-called prokaryotic form in their plastids and the eukaryotic form in the cytoplasm.
 The prokaryotic form is longer than the one found in bacteria.
 The grass family (Poaceae) have only the eukaryotic form in both locations.
 The eukaryotic form consists of a single large protein in which are fused all 4 subunits that are separate in prokaryotes.